onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

 .. req::
     :id: R-87234
-    :target: VNF
+    :target: VNF or PNF
-    :keyword: MAY
+    :keyword: SHOULD
-    :introduced: casablanca
+    :updated: dublin, :introduced: casablanca

-    The VNF package provided by a VNF vendor **MAY** be either with TOSCA-Metadata directory (CSAR Option 1) or without TOSCA-Metadata directory (CSAR Option 2) as specified in ETSI GS NFV-SOL004.
-On-boarding entity (ONAP SDC) must support both options.
+    The VNF or PNF package provided by a VNF or PNF vendor **SHOULD** be either with TOSCA-Metadata directory (CSAR Option 1) or without TOSCA-Metadata directory (CSAR Option 2) as specified in ETSI GS NFV-SOL004.

-    **Note:** SDC supports only the CSAR Option 1 in Casablanca.
-The Option 2 will be considered in future ONAP releases,
+    **Note:** SDC supports only the CSAR Option 1 in Dublin.
+The Option 2 will be considered in future ONAP releases.

 VNF Package Contents